-Munching Europe's most famous chocolate cake — the Sachertorte — in the Sacher Café across from Europe's finest Opera House, I felt underdressed in well-worn khakis and Rockports.
+Munching Europe's most famous chocolate cake — the Sachertorte — in Café Sacher, across from Europe's finest opera house, I felt underdressed in well-worn khakis and Rockports.

 Luckily a coffee-party of older ladies, who fit right in with the smoked mirrors and chandeliers, made me feel welcome at their table.
 They were buzzing with excitement about the opera they were about to see — even bursting into occasional bits of arias.

 Loni, the elegant white-haired ringleader, answered my questions about Austria.

 "A true Viennese is not Austrian, but a cocktail," Loni said, wiping the brown icing from her smile.
 "We are a mix of the old Hapsburg Empire.
 My grandparents are Hungarian."
 Pointing to her friends, she said, "And Gosha's are Polish, Gabi's are Romanian, and I don't even know what hers are."

 They responded, "Yes, like America."

 For 600 years Vienna was the head of the once-grand Habsburg Empire.
 In 1900, Vienna's 2.25 million inhabitants made it the world's fifth-largest city (after New York, London, Paris, and Berlin).
 Then Austria started, then lost World War I and, with it, her far-flung holdings.
 Today Vienna is a "head without a body" — an elegant capital ruling tiny Austria.
 The average Viennese mother has 1.3 children and the population is down to 1.6 million.